Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 Are you planning a trip to Portugal and wondering to yourself ‘Is Sagres worth visiting’?
 As someone who lived there, let me break it down for you and help you decide!

-Well, let’s just say that if you’re looking for a place to kick back and relax with a cold beer in hand while watching some of the world’s best surfers ride giant waves, then Sagres is definitely your spot.
+Well, let’s just say that if you’re looking for a place to kick back and relax with a cold beer in hand while watching some of the world’s best surfers ride giant waves, then Sagres is definitely the right place for you.

 I spent some time living in Sagres while I volunteered at a surf hostel and I can tell you, it is definitely worth visiting.
 But don’t just take my word for it – read on to discover why Sagres should be on every traveller’s bucket list!